devetry/cpp-exercises/04-linked-list/README.md

 ### Anything to declare?

-To start off, make a file called "int_list.hpp", and add a class definition with those methods.
+To start off, use the file called "int_list.hpp", and add a class definition with those methods.
 In order to avoid changing the tests, please call your class `IntList`, and use the method names `push_front`, `contains`, and `remove`.
 Decide what arguments each method needs, and what they should return.
 Remember: you don't need to write the _code_ yet, just the signatures for the functions (their names, arguments, and return types).

 ### Some theory.